 James presented a unique approach on how a reseller could maximize their overall profits through a simulated optimal mix of Jordan and NMDs.
 For example, if someone were selling during release, the optimal mix is 20% Jordans and 80% NMDs.

-David highlighted the fact that there were far fewer NMDs releases in 2016 than Jordan, but all of their models were profitable for resellers.
+David highlighted the fact that there were far fewer NMDs releases than Jordans in 2016, but all of their models were profitable for resellers.

 Joe showed that the spread between average resell prices and retail prices do not change in any meaningful way over time.
 This chart will also make your eyes go fuzzy if you stare at it for longer than 5 minutes.